 • Discarded mobile phones and chargers

 Beaufort, Avoca and Snake Valley Transfer Stations have e-waste collection points for e-waste items such as small appliances, fridges, washing machines, televisions and computers.

-Small appliances such as irons, toasters and kettles will cost $5 to drop off;
+- Small appliances such irons, toasters and kettles ($5 per item for non-residents);

-White goods like fridges and washing machines will cost $20 to deposit.
+- White goods like fridges and washing machines ($20 per item for non-residents).
 Fridges will need to have an approved gas removal label.